www.innovationgame.com/physics/desitter.htm (March 2001)

 4. Theoretical calculations

 Theoretical calculations have been carried out to investigate the circumstances in which a binary system might display de Sitter apparitions.
-If de Sitter apparitions could be predicted by such a calculation, but none were observed from a real system of similar mass, distance and separation, this would be conclusive proof that Howe's Revised Relativity equation is not supportable.
-In order to demonstrate the range of observable de Sitter apparitions, calculations were performed for a range of stellar masses for 3 values of binary separation.
-The stellar masses ranged from 100 M¯ down to 0.1 M¯.
-The three values of binary separation used were 0.01 AU.
-0.1 AU and 1 AU.
-The results are shown in Figures 9 to 11.
+If de Sitter apparitions could be predicted by such a calculation, but none were observed from a real system of similar mass, distance and separation, this would be conclusive proof that our Revised Relativity equation is not supportable.
+In order to demonstrate the range of observable de Sitter apparitions, calculations were performed for a range of stellar masses for two values of binary separation.
+The stellar masses ranged from 100 M down to 0.1 M. The two values of binary separation used were 0.01 AU. and 0.1 AU.
+The results are shown in Figures 10 and 11.

 Figure 10: Limit of de Sitter apparitions for a binary separation of 0.01 AU.
 The vertical line represents an angular resolution for the semi-major axis of 1 mas.
 The cut-off point is about 33 Ly.
 Only systems to the right of the oblique line and to the left of the vertical line could be detected.